-Classical Civilisation focuses on the civilisations of Greece and Rome, and is a wide ranging subject involving the study of literature, art, artefacts, archaeological sites, and the ancient historical context.
-Classical Civilisation involves interesting discussions about things that are still worth 50%; 1 hour 30 mins examination
+Classical Civilisation focuses on the civilisations of Greece and Rome, it is a wide-ranging subject involving the study of literature, art, artefacts, archaeological sites, and the ancient historical context.

 Pupils study two modules over the two-year course.
-Both modules are worth 50%, and have an hour and a half examination.
+Both modules are worth 50% and have an hour and a half examination.